oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/ResourceManagerUpload.md

 <img width="800" alt="image" src="https://user-images.githubusercontent.com/122371432/214032479-a4754a66-dcf9-4540-a627-dcc8393a062b.png">

-To use an existing Resource Manager stack, enter the details in the format provided above to your outdir/rm_ocids.csv" file.
+To use an existing Resource Manager stack, enter the details in the format provided above into your outdir/rm_ocids.csv" file.

 Sample Execution: